 Since the length of the third side is not known, we don't know if a triangle will be formed or not.
 That is the reason we call this case ambiguous.

 In fact, this kind of situation or SSA can give the following 4 scenarios.

-Multiply both sides by b and we get h = b sin A
+Once you multiply both sides of the equation above by b, we get h = b sin A.

 h = 72 × sin (74°) = 72 × 0.9612 = 68.20